slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 -- python main.py --labeled True --cluster True :train model based on splited data according to label and cluster

-## dependency
-- pot: conda install -c conda-forge pot (no need for anaconda, one could first install Cython, then pot with pip)

 ## statistic
 - before you run this command, you should previously run main.py